-Make corrections in Behavioral Health Agency (BHA) information system then submit corrected data to North Sound BH-ASO; or Notify North Sound BH-ASO IS/IT Administrator that the record(s) on the cleanup report is/are correct.
+• Work with North Sound BH-ASO staff to make the necessary corrections; or Notify North Sound BH-ASO staff that the record(s) on the cleanup report is/are correct.

 Business Continuity and Disaster Recovery

 Provider shall create and maintain a Business Continuity and Disaster Recovery Plan (BCDRP) that ensures timely reinstitution of the consumer information system following total loss of the primary system or a substantial loss of functionality.
 The plan must be in written format, have an identified update process (at least annually) and a copy must be stored off site.